ilikecake/SX1509-Python/README.md

 * Pin 3 is a digital out attached to the shutdown pin of a small PAM8403 speaker amp.
 Setting this pin low mutes the amp when not in use.
 * Pin 10 is a digital input attached to a tactile switch.
 This pin is debounced.
 I intend to use this pin to gracefully shut down the Pi when pressed.

+A note about the LEDs: I have attached them to the expander on the low side.
+This means that the LED cathode (- lead) is attached to the expander pin.
+The anode (+ lead) is attached to the 5V power supply.
+Make sure to include current limiting resistors on your LEDs, this is not a constant current LED driver.

 ## Porting

 As I said above, this code should work with any CPU that can run python 3 with a few modification.
 In order to port this code to a different controller, you will need to update the functions at the bottom of the library that are hardware specific: